miemartin/ENM-NEA/README.md

 # ENM-NEA
-This repository contains the scripts that we have developed to develop Ecological Niche Models and potential geographical distribution of Aedes aegypti and Aedes albopictus in Northeastern Argentina.
+This repository contains the scripts that we have developed to build Ecological Niche Models and potential geographical distribution of Aedes aegypti and Aedes albopictus in Northeastern Argentina.

 The order in which the scripts should be used is as follows: